Aayush-Raj-Singh/Aayush-Raj-Singh/README.md

         strengthens my vision of becoming a <strong>Cybersecurity Architect</strong>.
       </p>
       <p>
-        For me, cybersecurity isn't just a technical discipline—it's a mission.
-In a hyperconnected world, every secure system, every hardened application, is a step toward a safer future.
-With every line of code I write and every threat I analyze, I’m not just building skills—I’m helping build trust in technology.
+        To me, cybersecurity is more than tech—it's a mission.
+In our connected world, each secure system is a step toward a safer digital future.
+With every line of code and threat analyzed, I’m building not just skills, but trust in technology.
       </p>
     </td>
     <td width="25%" align="right" style="padding-left: 75px;">